Why is this medication prescribed?

 - Tear the foil pouch along the edge and remove the patch.
 Do not open the pouch until you are ready to apply the patch.

 - Peel the protective liner and silver disc off the patch and dispose of them.

 - Place the patch on your skin with the sticky side down and press down firmly with your palm for 10 seconds.
 Be sure the patch is completely stuck to your skin, especially around the edges.

-When you are ready to remove the patch, pull it off the skin, fold the used patch in half with the sticky sides stuck together, and throw it away in a trash can that is out of the reach of children and pets.
+- When you are ready to remove the patch, pull it off the skin, fold the used patch in half with the sticky sides stuck together, and dispose of it safely, so that it is out of the reach of and pets.
 Children and pets can be harmed if they chew on or play with used patches.

 - Apply a new patch immediately by following steps 1-4.